wessenstam/ts2019/flow/flow.rst

 Click **Update** to edit the Quarantine policy.

-To illustrate the capabilities of this special Flow policy, you will add your client VM as a "forensic tool."
-In other environments, VMs allowed inbound access to quarantined VMs could be used to host forensic tools such as... <?>
+To illustrate the capabilities of this special Flow policy, you will add your client VM as a "forensic tool".
+In production, VMs allowed inbound access to quarantined VMs could be used to run security and forensic suites such as Kali Linux or SANS SIFT.

 Under **Inbound**, click **+ Add Source**.